Different Types of Skype Scams and How to Avoid Them

 Hosting bogus interviews is another way scammers operate on Skype.
 They publish credible-looking job openings on job boards or websites and redirect their interviews to Skype.

 Scammers make their targets believe in participating in a legitimate job interview.
-When a victim is about to be “hired,” scammers will then request personal information such as Social Security numbers, bank accounts, private details, to any information they can use to scam.
+When a victim is about to be “hired,” scammers will request personal information such as:

-Fake job interview scams went up in 2021 due to Covid-19.
-The Federal Bureau of Investigation has even issued a warning against these types of scams.
+Fake job interview scams increased so much in 2021 due to Covid-19 that the Federal Bureau of Investigation had to release a statement to warn people against these scams.

-These types of scams may seem simple, but they can have a huge impact on your life.
+These scams may seem simple, but they can greatly impact your life.
 When interacting with a stranger on Skype, it is best to know what signs to look out for to avoid these scams from happening to you.

 Signs You’re Being Scammed on Skype

-Scammers go to great lengths to hide their hidden agenda, making it hard for Skype users to know whether their contact is legitimate.
+Scammers go to great lengths to hide their hidden agenda and stay untraceable, making it hard for Skype users to know whether their contact is legitimate.

 1. A random account will contact you.